-Fed by our belief that retail experiences play a role in defining our broader social interactions, we have been asking ourselves how corporate Diversity and Inclusion policies translate into the physical retail environment and customer experience.
+Fed by our belief that retail experiences are playing an increasingly important role in defining our broader social interactions, we have been asking ourselves how corporate diversity and inclusion policies translate into the physical retail environment and customer experience.
 For businesses with a retail presence, how do they deliver inclusive experiences to their customers?

 There isn’t a straightforward answer to such a complicated question.
-Every business is different and brands are exclusive by nature.
-Every brand has its own distinct offer and individual target market, which requires a specific solution.
+Every business is different, and brands are exclusive by nature as they are designed to meet the desires and needs of different target groups and their distinct offer requires a specific solution.

 For much of a business’ marketing activities, it is totally reasonable that they focus on their own target market.
-But when it comes to branded physical environments, we believe that companies can only gain by making these as inclusive as reasonably possible.
-A brand can choose their target market, but they can’t choose the customers who arrive at their doors
+But when it comes to branded physical environments, we believe that companies can only gain by making these spaces as inclusive as reasonably possible.
+Brands can choose their target market, but they can’t choose the customers who come through their doors.

-Designers, both makers and thinkers, are uniquely positioned to help companies translate complex ideas and corporate policies into the built environments around us.
+Designers, both makers and thinkers, are uniquely positioned to help companies translate complex ideas and corporate policies into the built environment.
 To encourage further discussions, we have identified a number of insights that will help you understand how your retail experiences can become more inclusive... beyond your own target markets.
-As a starting point, we defined 'Diversity' as the mixture of individuals in society; the range of human differences, and ‘Inclusion’ as the practice of providing equal access and opportunities to people who might otherwise be excluded or marginalised.
+As a starting point, we defined ‘diversity’ as the mixture of individuals in society; the range of human differences, and ‘inclusion’ as the practice of providing equal access and opportunities to people who might otherwise be excluded or marginalised.

 Accessible doesn't mean inclusive

-In our store design for Canadian telecommunications brand ‘Rogers' we designed a round café table that could be used for consultation and payment interactions by both wheelchair users and non-wheelchair users alike.
-This was central to the store concept.
-Yet, we were required by the disability regulations to have an additional ‘flip down’ table, at the high service counter, specifically for wheelchair users.
-To us, this is counter to the spirit of Inclusion because it makes wheelchair users the ‘other’ and normalises the able-bodied.
-When people are treated differently to others, even if it’s considered, they may not feel equal or genuinely included.
+In our store design for Canadian telecommunications brand ‘Rogers’, we designed a round café table that could be used for consultation and payment interactions by both wheelchair users and non-wheelchair users alike.
+This well-considered solution was central to the store concept.
+Yet, we were required by the disability regulations to have an additional ‘flip down’ table at the high service counter, specifically for wheelchair users.
+To us, this contradicts the spirit of inclusion because it makes wheelchair users the ‘other’ and normalises the able-bodied.
+When people are treated differently to others, even if it’s in a considered way, they may not feel equal or genuinely included.

 It’s not just about the physical differences

-Discussions around Inclusion and accessibility mostly focus on our physical differences, and we often forget this is only one aspect.
+Discussions around inclusion and accessibility mainly focus on our physical differences, and we often forget this is only one aspect.
 This needs to change.
 As societies acknowledge diversity in all its shapes and forms, our understanding of the impact the built environment can have on these differences also needs to evolve.
-A concept of increasing awareness is ‘neurodiversity’, a term that normalises the variances of brain functions and behavioural traits in society.
+A concept of increasing awareness is ‘neurodiversity’, a term that normalises the variances of behavioural traits in society that have previously been stigmatised.
 We must be more inclusive of these differences when designing a retail experience.

-The British supermarket chain Morrisons has a nationwide ‘Quieter Hour' where the store is adapted to suit different sensory stimulation of autistic shoppers.
-During this hour some of the lights are dimmed, there are no announcements made over speakers, and the barcode scanners make no sounds.
+British supermarket chain Morrisons initiated a nationwide ‘Quieter Hour’, with Asda, Tesco and Lidl following suit.
+Their stores are adapted to suit different sensory stimulation of autistic shoppers.
+During this hour, some of the lights are dimmed, no announcements are made over speakers, and the barcode scanners are silenced.
 How would you adapt your environment to be inclusive of autistic customers?

 You must consider all touchpoints

-Translating an 'Inclusive' brand positioning into retail action is complex.
-Many retail brands are making great efforts to be diverse and inclusive but are struggling to translate these policies onto the shop floor.
+Translating an ‘inclusive’ brand positioning into retail action is complex.
+Many retail brands are making great efforts to be diverse and inclusive but struggle to translate these policies onto the shop floor.
 When businesses create brands with ‘inclusive’ positioning, they need to be extra sure that their brand promise is represented throughout the store experience and at each moment of the customer journey.
-It’s no longer good enough for businesses to say they are inclusive, it’s how they act that matters.
-When a brand’s marketing claims are reinforced by its in-store actions, they become more authentic to their values, and a deeper customer connection is achieved.
+It’s no longer good enough for businesses to say they are inclusive.
+It’s how they act that matters.
+When a brand’s in-store actions reinforce its marketing claims, they become more authentic to their values, and a deeper customer connection is achieved.

-The promotional images displayed in-store featured young women exclusively and the product names (‘Prissy Princess’, ‘Mischief Minx’, ‘Basic Bitch’) are heavily marketed to females.
-These should better reflect the brand’s positioning of “all genders”.
-And although we found store staff to be exemplary representatives of the brand’s inclusive positioning, and they reflected well the ethnic diversity of their customers, in the store we visited there were no older women nor men working.
-Should a brand appealing to all genders and ages ensure that both male and female of varying ages are always represented in-store?
-If there is no representation in-store of the brand position in either the promotional imagery or the staff, is the brand position then diminished?
-We believe that by increasing the diversity in-store through at least one touchpoint the minority consumers will be empowered, without affecting the majority.
+The promotional images displayed in-store exclusively featured young women, and the product names (‘Prissy Princess’, ‘Mischief Minx’, ‘Basic Bitch’) are heavily directed towards females.
+These should better reflect the brand’s positioning of ‘All Genders’.
+And although we found store staff to be exemplary representatives of the brand’s inclusive positioning, and they reflected well the ethnic diversity of their customers, there were no older women nor men amongst their staff in the store we visited.
+Should a brand appealing to all genders and ages ensure that both males and females of varying ages are always represented in-store?
+If there is no representation in-store of the brand position in either the promotional imagery or the staff, is their brand position then diminished?
+We believe that by increasing the diversity in-store through at least one touchpoint, minority consumers will feel empowered without affecting the majority.
 Would women, being the majority customer base for MAC, be turned off by some representation of men in-store?

 Staff diversity is crucial for any retail 'inclusion' strategy

 Staff diversity is paramount when delivering an inclusive retail environment for customers.
 It’s not reasonable to expect all stores to reflect the diversity of society, but stores should certainly reflect the diversity of their own target market.
-There is great power in customers seeing themselves reflected in the experience.
-They want to feel they are understood by the person representing the brand and serving them.
+There is great power in customers seeing people similar to themselves reflected in the experience.
+They want to feel understood by the person representing the brand and serving them.
 Based on their gender, ethnicity or age, an absence of appropriate staff diversity can be a barrier for many customers.
 As the population ages, older retail employees will be in demand to reflect the customer profile and meet the needs of older consumers in their stores.
-We already see this as under-utilised in tech-related retail, where having an older staff member can vastly change the Inclusivity of the store experience for older customers.
+We already see this as under-utilised in tech-related retail, where having a more senior staff member can vastly change the inclusivity of the store experience for older customers.

-We encountered a great example of age-diverse staff recently when visiting London’s Tate Modern museum.
-Two older women wearing bags displaying "ASK ME" were helpful to customers of all ages, yet additionally, they were able to convey information through the lens of their age group to their peers.
+We recently encountered a great example of age-diverse staff when visiting London’s Tate Modern art gallery.
+Two older women wearing bags displaying ‘ASK ME’ were helpful to customers of all ages.
+Yet, additionally, they were able to convey information through the lens of their age group to their peers.
 Retail can learn from looking at how other public spaces, like museums, are being staffed.

 You cannot prioritise everybody!

-We should expect a brand to be inclusive of their own target market.
-Granted, this is an easier task for brands with a particular niche target than for brands that have a wide market appeal.
+We should expect a brand to be inclusive of its target market.
+Granted, this is an easier task for brands with a niche target audience than for brands that have a wide market appeal.
 Those with a broader target market require their retail environments and experiences to be inclusive of many individual differences in society.

-When considering store seating, how would a broad appealing brand account for a wide variety of ages – from an older woman to a young father carrying an infant.
 What about the in-store commercial messages?
-They would need to be relevant and legible to the elderly, but equally relatable for younger generations and accessible for the diverse variety of cultures in society.
+They would need to be relevant and legible to the elderly, but equally relatable for younger generations and accessible for the diverse variety of cultures in our society.

 Consider creating an engaging waiting experience that is entirely different for a Gen Z than for a family with three children or an older couple.
 Designing for those individuals is one thing, but appealing to all of them in a single store is a real challenge.
 And all are important.
-Provide a bad waiting experience for a family and they may lose selling a full suite of home services; a bad experience for a Gen Z and they may lose a loyal customer for decades.
-No matter who, all customers expect to be the top
+Provide a poor waiting experience for a family, and they may lose selling a full suite of home services; a bad experience for a Gen Z, and they may lose a loyal customer for decades.
+No matter who, all customers expect to be the top priority.

-The insights above are indented to trigger a wider discourse around Inclusion and diversity within the retail landscape.
-There are many questions to answer still, and we will continue our path to understanding how these complex social issues better translate into the physical world around us.
+The insights above are intended to trigger a wider discourse around inclusion and diversity within the retail landscape.
+There are many questions to answer still, and we will continue our path to understanding how these complex social issues can be better translated into the physical world around us.